 This habitat is unique in the national and regional context.
-The micro-climatic and edaphic conditions provide a permanently moist 'upland' habitat exhibiting important floristic evidence of biological connectivity with Cape York Peninsula and neighbouring PNG.
-A number of taxa are known previously north to the Lockerbie forests and/or Muralug.
+The micro-climatic and edaphic conditions provide a permanently moist 'upland' habitat exhibiting important floristic evidence of biological connectivity with mesothermal uplands of the south and neighbouring PNG.
+Although further research and analysis is warranted utilising the survey data set, preliminary evidence reveals populations of a number of mesic taxa known previously north to the Lockerbie forests and/or Muralug.
 These include but are not limited to Acmenosperma claviflorum, Aglaia sapindina, Aglaia tomentosa, Argyrodendron polyandrum, Atractocarpus sessilis, Pimeleodendron amboinicum, Cryptocarya cunninghamii, Licuala ramsayi, Canarium vitiense, Codiaeum variegatum var. moluccana, Endiandra impressicosta, Epipremum amplissimum, Gomphandra australiana, Maniltoa lenticellata var. lenticellata, Neolitsea brassii, Palaquium galactoxylon, Pandanus zea, Podocarpus grayae, Polyscias australiana, Sterculia shillinglawii subsp. shillinglawii, Syzygium bamagense, Syzygium puberulum, and Terminalia complanata.

 Colections of Pouteria sp.
 (DGF9168+DJS) one of the dominant canopy rainforest trees on Banks Peak, and Meiogyne sp.
 (Moa Is.
 DGF9718+DJS), are currently unplaced in the Queensland Flora and await Herbarium determination.
-A highly disjunct population of the palm Normanbya normanbyi was also recorded.
+The occurrence of Podocarpus represents the occurrence of a relictual Godwanan taxon and its northern extent of distribution.

 Photograph 173.
 The complex subcanopy structure of VC1f on Banks Peak (MO150) showing Licuala ramsayi and the stilt roots of a Pandanus species thought to be Pandanus zea.
 Vegetation Community 1b: This community is represented as a windsheared evergreen vine thicket and occasional forest formed on exposed granite boulder footslopes of Dauan Island.
 The canopy height is variable depending on position in relation to rock boulders.
 Taller communities typically form in sheltered crevasses where the canopy may reach 12m.
 In exposed locations, the canopy may be significantly lower.
 Dominant canopy species include Manilkara kauki, Intsia bijuga, Pouteria sericea, Garcinia warrenii, Aglaia elaeagnoidea, Chionanthus ramiflora, Diospyros reticulatus, Drypetes deplanchei, Ptychosperma macarthurii, Buchanania arborescens, Pandanus sp., Ficus microcarpa, and Pouteria obovoidea.
 A shrub layer ranging in height from 0.5m to 3m is the dominant sub-canopy stratum.
 Typical species of this shrub layer include Trophis scandens, Alyxia spicata, Cleistanthus peninsularis, Tabernaemontana orientalis, Glycosmis trifoliata, Cupaniopsis anacardioides, Aglaia elaeagnoidea, Flagellaria indica and Smilax australis.